Obama Doctrine: Deficit reduction plan and the "Defense Strategic Guidance" document

-As part of his deficit reduction plan, Obama announced that the growth of security spending would be reduced by four percent from previously planned increases, by holding the spending increases below the rate of inflation.
-A great deal of this cost containment (in money and the loss of American servicemen) came from replacing massive land invasions with selective drone strikes or special operations missions that have resulted in the deaths of top terrorist leaders, including Osama bin Laden.
+As part of his deficit reduction plan, Obama announced that security spending growth would be reduced by four percent from previously planned increases, holding the spending increases below the inflation rate.Capaccio, Tony.
+"Pentagon 'Undoubtedly' to Shutter More Programs, Chief Weapons Buyer Says."
+Bloomberg News, 20 April 2011.
+A great deal of this cost containment (in money and the loss of American service members) came from replacing massive land invasions with selective drone strikes or special operations missions that have resulted in the deaths of top terrorist leaders, including Osama bin Laden.Tapper, Jake.
+"The Terrorist Notches on Obama's Belt."
+ABC News, September 30, 2011.

 These limited resources will be focused and managed to "Ensure U.S. forces can defeat more than one enemy at once", while the previous Bush administration had only planned to "decisively" win in only one of two "near-simultaneous conflicts".

-In a rare appearance at the Pentagon on 5 January 2012, Obama unveiled a far-reaching defence review under which thousands of troops are expected to be cut.
-The new strategy would end "long-term nation-building with large military footprints", and would instead pursue a national security strategy based on "smaller conventional ground forces".
-Leon Panetta emphasised the military would retain its ability to confront more than one threat at a time, and would be more flexible and adaptable than in the past.
-Obama had been closely involved with shaping the blueprint, and met with high-ranking defence officials six times over a quarter.
-The strategy shifts the Pentagon away from its long-standing doctrine of being able to wage two wars simultaneously.
+In a rare appearance at the Pentagon on January 5, 2012, Obama unveiled a far-reaching defense review under which thousands of troops were expected to be cut.
+The new strategy would end "long-term nation-building with large military footprints" and would instead pursue a national security strategy based on "smaller conventional ground forces".
+Secretary of Defense Leon Panetta emphasized the military would retain its ability to confront more than one threat at a time, and would be more flexible and adaptable than in the past.
+Obama had been closely involved with shaping the blueprint, and met with high-ranking defense officials six times over a quarter.
+The strategy shifted the Pentagon away from its long-standing doctrine of being able to wage two wars simultaneously.
 "Even when U.S. forces are committed to a large-scale operation in one region, they will be capable of denying the objectives of – or imposing unacceptable costs on – an opportunistic aggressor in a second region.
 U.S. forces will plan to operate whenever possible with allied and coalition forces."